JebinBabu/protein-structure/README.md

 ## Description

-Decoded protein primary structure from .fasta or .fna files or DNA sequence.
+Decodes protein primary structure from .fasta or .fna files or DNA sequence.

 ## Usage